Are Today's Small Businesses Prepared to Succeed with Conversion Marketing?

 Conversion and revenue tracking: It's hard for your marketing to succeed when you don't know what success looks like.
 Small businesses may not have an analyst to crunch marketing metrics for them, but as long as they choose the right tools, they shouldn't need any special expertise.
 This should be a key consideration for small business marketers deciding among software or channels: does it offer clear conversion and revenue reporting?
 If not, it's likely to just add to the confusion.

 Intuitive contact management: When it's a major effort just to track down a contact's information, you're not going to spend your time reaching out to promising prospective customers.
 Instead, you'll probably continue to devote your marketing resources to driving cold traffic—spending more money while losing visitors who could have easily become customers with the right follow-up.

-At minimum, small businesses need a way to capture leads or subscribers and a dedicated, easy-to-manage destination for those contacts.
+At minimum, small businesses need a way to capture leads and a dedicated, easy-to-manage destination for those people.
 For some businesses, the best contact-management solution might indeed be a CRM.
 But for many others, a lightweight email automation tool will do the trick (and provide a better value).